raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 To submit a new time to the global leaderboard, simply complete a full race in Time Trials.
 When you reach the results screen that shows your new time, your score will be submitted to the stage's respective leaderboard automatically.

-> 💡 *For a time to be eligible for submission, it must be a lower time than one you've achieved before.*
+> 💡 *For a time to be eligible for submission, it must be a better time than one you've achieved before.*

 ## Viewing global scores